gingerbeardman/monkey.bbpackage/README.md

 Navigate around your source using the index of functions, classes and methods

 **Auto Completion of Keywords**
-Pause whilst typing keywords to see a list of matches for you to choose from
+Pause whilst typing a keyword to see a list of matches for you to choose from

 **Context Sensitive Help**
 View the monkey module docs in your web browser by using the context menu "Find in Reference" on any keyword